 Step 1.
 Next press the Home button and Power button at the same time for about 10 seconds and then let go off both buttons.

 Step 2.
 Now tap the Power button immediately and wait for the iPad to turn on.

 Method 3.
 One Click to Fix iPad Recovery Mode

-This is actually a versatile iOS related repair utility that help users fix up to 50+ various iOS issues such as iDevice stuck and unresponsive problems, screen display problems, or more serious issues like screen is locked, etc. The most important point of TunesKit iOS System Recovery is that it will retain all your existing data on the device while repairing your system problems.
-Besides, the free trial version allows you to enter or exit iPhone or iPad recovery mode within one click, so we can try using this function to fix iPad stuck in recovery mode problem now.
+This is actually a versatile iOS related repair utility that help users fix up to 150+ various iOS issues such as iDevice stuck and unresponsive problems, screen display problems, or more serious issues like iPhone is disabled, etc. The most important point of TunesKit iOS System Recovery is that it will retain all your existing data on the device while repairing your system problems.
+Besides, the free trial version allows you to enter or exit iPhone or iPad Recovery Mode within one click, so we can try using this function to fix iPad stuck in Recovery Mode problem now.